Azure Public Cloud Update Infrastructure 101

 A Pay-As-You-Go SLE instance (client) must be able to connect to a Region (metadata) server during registration.
 The instance must also connect to an Update server to complete registration and when installing new SUSE software or applying patches.
 Connections to these servers over TCP port 443 must be allowed.

-The IP addresses of the Region servers configured for a SLE instance can be found in the “
+The IP addresses of the Region servers used by a SLE instance are located in the “

 regionsrv” parameter of the

 /etc/regionserverclnt.cfg file.
-During instance registration, the client asks a Region server where it can find the Update servers for its local region.
-The Region server responds to the client with a list of Update servers within or near the instance’s region.
+During instance registration, the client asks one of these Region servers where it can find the Update servers for its region.
+The Region server responds to the client with a list of Update servers within or near the instance’s local region.
 The client then attempts a connection to one of these Update servers and registers against the first server to respond.
-The IP address of the selected Update server is written to the client’s local
+The IP address of the selected Update server is added to the client’s local

 /etc/hosts file under the name